 Your First Appointment

-Even if you’re not new to psychotherapy, anticipating a first session can be uncomfortable.
+Even if you’re not new to therapy, anticipating a first session can be uncomfortable.
 We want to make it as clear and effortless as possible, so you can focus on what matters.

 Before Your Appointment

 The first step is reaching out.
 Call or fill out this online form and we’ll get back to you as soon as possible.
-Our Referrals Specialists – Emily, Bri, and Steph – will work with you to find a therapist or wellness provider who’s the right fit for you.
-This process can take a few days.
+Our Referrals Team will work with you to find a therapist or wellness provider who’s the right fit for you.
+This process can take several business days.

 The next step is a bunch of paperwork—mostly insurance and health record stuff.
 We’ll try to make this part as clear and simple as possible, but it’s necessary to make sure everything’s in order.

-Next, Emily, Bri, and Steph will help get you connected with a provider directly, who will discuss with you whether there’s a match for treatment needs, insurance and scheduling.
+Next, the Referrals Team will help get you connected with a provider directly, who will discuss with you whether there’s a match for treatment needs, insurance and scheduling.
 All appointments are scheduled directly with providers once a match is made and insurance benefits are verified.

 - Completed forms